-6.21 As set out in Section 3, on the basis of cost causality, service centre costs that are currently allocated to PPP should be recovered from interconnection circuit charges.
-This section considers how these costs should be allocated to interconnection circuits and the impact that this is likely to have on interconnection circuit charges.

-6.22 The main types of interconnection circuits are:

-- Customer-Sited Interconnect ("CSI").
+- 6.20 As set out in Section 3, on the basis of cost causality, service centre costs that are currently allocated to PPP should be recovered from interconnection circuit charges.
+This section considers how these costs should be allocated to interconnection circuits and the impact that this is likely to have on interconnection circuit charges. - 6.21 The main types of interconnection circuits are: - Customer-Sited Interconnect ("CSI").
 BT delivers transmission capacity to the site of an interconnecting provider.
+CSI comprises a 2Mbit/s path and an intra building circuit ("IBC");

-CSI comprises a 2Mbit/s path and an intra building circuit; - In-Span Interconnect ("ISI").
+- In Building Interconnect ("IBI").
+Circuits provided to C&W as part of a legacy arrangement.
+IBI comprises a 2Mbit/s path and an IBC; - In-Span Interconnect ("ISI").
 BT and another provider agree a point of handover along the route of interconnection.
-ISI comprises a 2Mbit/s path and intra-building circuits; and - Interconnection Extension Circuit ("IEC").
+ISI comprises a 2Mbit/s path and an IBC; and - Interconnection Extension Circuit ("IEC").
 IECs allow an interconnecting operator with an existing ISI to extend this point of interconnection to a new building.
 In order to do this, BT provides a 2Mbit/s circuit between the two buildings.
 An IEC is subject to the same per km charge as a CSI but has a reduced fixed charge.